 1. Start early.

 If you check frequently the price of your flight and book relatively early, you’ll for sure maximize your probability of getting a cheap flight.
-Always remember it’s better to book earlier than later and as a rule of thumb, the farthest you are going, the more extra time in advance you should consider.
+The farthest you are going, the more extra time in advance you should consider.

 2. Study your route.